galaxyproject/gravity/README.rst

 graceful
 --------

 Restart Galaxy with minimal interruption.

-If running with `gunicorn`_ this means holding the web socket open while restarting (connections to Galaxy will block).
+If running with a single `gunicorn`_ without ``preload``, this means holding the web socket open while restarting (connections to Galaxy will block).
+With ``preload``, gunicorn is restarted and some clients may experience connection failures.

+If running with multiple gunicorns, a rolling restart is performed, where Gravity restarts each gunicorn, waits for it to respond to requests after restarting, and then moves to the next one.
+This process should be transparent to clients.

 If running with `unicornherder`_, a new Galaxy application will be started and the old one shut down only once the new one is accepting connections.
-A graceful restart with unicornherder should be transparent to clients.
+This should also be transparent to clients, but limitations in the unicornherder software may allow interruptions to occur.

 update
 ------